Spring 2020 journal submission deadline has passed. The next submission deadline will be in the fall of 2021.

 We produce and distribute four journals every year – all of which are written, designed, and staffed by Gonzaga students.
 Learn a little more about each below.

-Gonzaga's journal of diversity features the experiences of adjusting – and not adjusting – to the cultural climate of Gonzaga University.
+Gonzaga's journal of culture and diversity features the experiences of adjusting – and not adjusting – to the cultural climate of Gonzaga University.
 Published once a year, Our Voices is always looking for submissions that encompass a diverse mosaic of creative, thought-provoking, and inspiring material from around campus.
 Students, faculty, and staff are all welcome to submit material for consideration.

 Email the Our Voices staff with questions or if you would like to submit material.